miladalz/TestRefit/README.md

-# TestRefit
 # Using Refit library to consume Api
-# Using jsonplaceholder: Free fake API for testing and prototyping.
+Using jsonplaceholder: Free fake API for testing and prototyping.